prosopo/captcha/dev/flux/README.md

 #### Get Dapps

-Use this command to get a list of all the dapps that are running on the network.
+Use this command to get a list of all your dapps that are running on the network.

 ```bash
 # get all dapps